em-piguet/piwigomodx/core/components/piwigomodx/docs/readme.txt

 - tpl (optional)
     Chunk to display the image.
     Default: piwigoModxImage
+- cls (optional)
+    CSS class name for the template
 - image_type (optional)
     Type of image to link, one of these values:
     - square,